yolobczuk/projekt_blockchain/README.md

 If the user doesn't have the database locally, following commands must be typed into the bash terminal: flask db init; flask db migrate; flask db upgrade.

 ### User tests
+All user tests can be found in the folder named `User tests`.
+Each `PDF` file contains one test related to one od the requirements from the list above.